 We stand ready to help you through what is very likely the toughest time in your life.
 You owe it to yourself and your family to have an experienced trial lawyer fighting for you.
 We believe in your case.

 That’s why we advance all the costs for you so that you don’t have to worry that you can’t afford quality legal advice.
-And if we don’t win, you don’t pay.
+We work on contingency fee basis, and if we don’t win, you don’t pay.
 Guaranteed.